VMLYR/Drupal-KIT/readme.md

 1. Create symlink from installed sites directory to sites/default/files
     1. cd to /sites/www (or other site directory if multisite).
     1. run `rm -rf files` to remove current files directory.
-    1. run `ln -s ../default/files/ files` to create symlink to default files directory (which is then symlinked to /files on pantheons end).
+    1. run `ln -s ../default/files/ files` to create symlink to default files directory (which is then symlinked to /files on Pantheon's end).
     1. run `git add files` and commit symlink to repo.
 1. Place post-deploy script in the correct place for pantheon to read it (inside the web directory).
     1. Create `/web/private` directory.
     1. Create `web/private/scripts` directory.
     1. Move `scripts/pantheon/post_deploy.php` into `/web/private/scripts`.
     1. Remove empty `/scripts/pantheon` folder.
+1. Settings.php modifications
+    1. Copy over the settings.pantheon.php file from your initial pantheon install into your `www` (or relevant sites directory).
+    1. Open `sites/www/settings.php` and find the "Include server-specific configuration." section.
+    1. Uncomment the Pantheon portion.
+    1. Remove uneeded server-specific configuration from other providers.

 ###### Provider-specific modifications: Platform.sh
 1. Remove unnecessary files and directories for Platform.sh:
     - [List of universal files to remove](#universal-files)
     - [List of Acquia files and directories](#provider-specific-files-acquia)
     - [List of AWS files and directories](#provider-specific-files-aws)
     - [List of Pantheon files and directories](#provider-specific-files-pantheon)
+1. Settings.php modifications
+    1. Copy over the settings.platformsh.php file from your initial Platform.sh install into your `www` (or relevant sites directory).
+    1. Open `sites/www/settings.php` and find the "Include server-specific configuration." section.
+    1. Uncomment the Platform.sh portion.
+    1. Remove uneeded server-specific configuration from other providers.

 ### Renaming docroot to web
 Some providers require a different docroot directory.